 - The best phone plans on the Telstra network

 Some of these smaller providers, while not being as high profile as the big three, manage to offer some seriously good value for money, so be sure to check them out if you’re considering a new plan.
+Below is a selection of some, noting that there are 30+ providers in the market, so it pays to shop around.

 3G vs 4G: What does it mean for me?

-All this chat about data connection doesn’t need to be mind boggling.
+All of this information about data connection doesn’t need to be mind boggling.
 In fact, it’s quite simple – you choose your phone plan, and you either have 4G or you don’t.
 If you’re in an urban area, chances are you do, but if you’re living remotely, 3G might be your only resource.

 There are other factors to consider when deciding on a phone plan, like price, inclusions and other perks.
 These make up the most important aspects when buying a mobile phone plan.
 No matter if you live in a 4G connected area or not, it’s worth comparing a range of different providers to see what plan is the best value for you.